 Note: Functions that can use an ap_bus interface use pointers and might access the same variable multiple times.
-To understand the importance of the volatile qualifier when using this coding style, see Multi-Access Pointer Interfaces: Streaming Data in Chapter 3.
+To understand the importance of the volatile qualifier when using this coding style, see Multi-Access Pointer Interfaces: Streaming Data.

 You can use an ap_bus interface in the following ways: